hyperjumptech/hypertrace-ios-sdk/README.md

 Using Swift Package Manager is the easiest way to install the SDK.

-1. Add Package Dependencies to your Xcode project.
+1. Go to Package Dependencies in your Xcode project.
 2. Enter the URL of this repository: https://github.com/hyperjumptech/hypertrace-ios-sdk

 ## App Requirements

-Your app needs to have Background Modes Capability enabled for the following modes:
+Your app needs to have [Background Modes Capability](https://developer.apple.com/documentation/xcode/configuring-background-execution-modes) enabled for the following modes:

 1. Uses Bluetooth LE accessories.
 2. Acts as a Bluetooth LE accessory.
 3. Remote notification.

 Please also add `Privacy - Bluetooth Peripheral Usage Description` and `Privacy - Bluetooth Always Usage Description` in the Info.plist.

+You also need to have a [Hypertrace server](https://github.com/hyperjumptech/hypertrace) running.

 ## Usage